 - Risks of inaccurate or incomplete tax filings

 Is it worth using a self-directed IRA with all these risks?

-The risks attributable to self-directed IRAs are mostly the same as with a non-IRA investment or a publicly traded investment.
-There is risk in any investment, whether it is a CD, Treasury bond, stocks, cash, or gold.
+The risks attributable to self-directed IRAs are mostly the same as with a non-IRA investment or a publicly-traded investment.
+There is a risk in any investment, whether it is a CD, Treasury bond, stocks, cash, or gold.
 Taking risks is part of why you get a return on your investment, so it is hard to imagine an investment without risk.
 While every investment holds some risk, with proper due diligence many risks can be mitigated.

-The risk management or risk mitigation process may be a little different between publicly traded securities and non-traded alternative investments.
+The risk management or risk mitigation process may be a little different between publicly-traded securities and non-traded alternative investments.
 In publicly traded markets, risk mitigation primarily consists of hedging through derivatives and proper research.
-With a publicly traded stock, most investors will not have a chance to discuss the direction of the company with the CEO or other management personnel of the company.
+With a publicly-traded stock, most investors will not have a chance to discuss the direction of the company with the CEO or other management personnel of the company.
 When investing in alternative investments, you may have more access to people who are making the decisions inside the operations of your investment.
 For example, if you invested in your local dry cleaner, you would have an easier time meeting with him about your investment and potentially advising him on how to improve his business, than you would with the CEO of General Electric.

 While there are some aspects of the self-directed IRA that can potentially cause additional risks to your retirement investments, there are also many benefits which may outweigh those risks.
 Ultimately this risk-reward balance comes down to the investment itself and your ability to do proper due diligence on it.
-As many professional investors found out in the 2008 global financial crisis, just because something says it is AAA rated, does not necessarily mean that it carries the same risk as other AAA rated investments.
+As many professional investors found out in the 2008 global financial crisis, just because something says it is AAA rated, does not necessarily mean that it carries the same risk as other AAA-rated investments.
 Each investment is different and deserves its own thorough research to determine its risks and suitability.

 Ask a professional